TheDoctor200/NuphillionLauncher/README.md

 ## 📦 Installation

-You can either build from source or use the precompiled Windows installer available on the [Releases Page](https://github.com/TheDoctor200/NuphillionLauncher/releases/latest).
+You can either build from source (windows) or use the precompiled Windows installer available on the [Releases Page](https://github.com/TheDoctor200/NuphillionLauncher/releases/latest).

 ```sh
 pip install -r requirements.txt